newfiesoft/my-style-anytime/README.md

 At the same time, you can do responsive design on the same CSS file rule.

-This <b>Lite Version</b> plugin supports all standard [WordPress user roles](https://wordpress.org/support/article/roles-and-capabilities/).
+This <b>Lite Version</b> who can download free on the [WordPress plugins market](https://wordpress.org/plugins/my-style-anytime/), plugin supports all standard [WordPress user roles](https://wordpress.org/support/article/roles-and-capabilities/).

 From version <b>1.0.4</b> we add functionality to disable Gutenberg style anywhere & enable the classic editor.
 This function helps you to back your WordPress in a classic view, in posts, pages, and widgets.